-After the patient leaves the hospital, treatment may continue at a special inpatient rehabilitation center.
-A patient may be transferred to this type of center if they have significant orthopedic problems, burns, a spinal cord injury or severe brain injury from stroke or trauma.
+After the person leaves the hospital, treatment may continue at a special inpatient rehabilitation center.
+A person may be transferred to this type of center if they have significant orthopedic problems, burns, a spinal cord injury or severe brain injury from stroke or trauma.

 Rehabilitation often also takes place in a skilled nursing facility or rehabilitation center outside of a hospital.

-Many people who are recovering eventually go home to continue their therapy.
+Many people who are recovering eventually go home.
+Therapy is then continued at the provider's office or in another setting.
 You may visit the office of your physical medicine physician and other health professionals.
-Sometimes, a therapist will come to your home.
+Sometimes, a therapist will make home visits.
 Family members or other caregivers must also be available to help.

 WHAT REHABILITATION DOES

-The goal of rehabilitation therapy can be small or large.
-A patient may need to learn how to take care of themselves as much as possible, especially to do tasks such as eating, bathing, using the bathroom and moving themselves from a wheelchair to a bed.
+The goal of rehabilitation therapy is to teach people how to take care of themselves as much as possible.
+The focus is often on daily tasks such as eating, bathing, using the bathroom and moving from a wheelchair to a bed.

-They may need to restore full function to one or more parts of their body.
+Sometimes, the goal is more challenging, such as restoring full function to one or more parts of the body.

-Rehabilitation experts use many tests to evaluate a patient's problems and monitor their recovery.
+Rehabilitation experts use many tests to evaluate a person's problems and monitor their recovery.